W3C HTML5 Training

 - IndexedDB: overview, basic concepts, working with data, etc.

-This week ends with an assignement on persistence.
+This week ends with an assignment on persistence.

-How do I get a Certificate of Completion?:
+How do I get a certificate and a badge of completion?

-The course includes 4 practical tutor-marked assignments (TMAs) that all need to be completed satisfactorily if you want to receive a certificate of completion.
+The course includes 4 practical tutor-marked assignments (TMAs) that all need to be completed satisfactorily if you want to receive a certificate of completion and a badge*.

 Who should attend?